How To Create The Perfect Business Plan In 12 Steps

 Spelling And Grammar Errors

-No matter how great an idea may be or how soundly constructed its financials are, errors in spelling and grammar can destroy its credibility almost immediately.
+No matter how great an idea may be or how soundly constructed its financials are, spelling and grammar errors can immediately destroy its credibility.

 To avoid this pitfall, ensure all sections are thoroughly edited by yourself or an experienced editor before submitting them to potential investors or lenders.